Only available in Nexus Repository Pro. Interested in a free trial? Start here.

 When the task runs, it generates a

-.nexus directory contains metadata that we use for future imports so that Nexus Repository will not import content multiple times if the task is run more than once.
+.nexus/nxrm-export-import-task/ directory contains metadata that Nexus Repository uses for future imports so that it will not import content multiple times if the task is run more than once.
 This will allow you to keep placing content into this directory while only importing newer content if you run the task again.

 As Nexus Repository processes the import, it will log every single file it imports to the task log; a new task log is created each time a task runs.
 If an error occurs with any particular file, Nexus Repository will simply log that fact, then continue importing the rest of the content.